CodeYourFuture/curriculum/content/js3/blocks/components/index.md

 {{<tab name="🔧 Implement">}}

-Update the implementation of `createFilmCard` so it renders other film properties like `times` and `certificate` etc.
+Update the implementation of `createFilmCard` so it renders other film properties like `times` etc.

 {{</tab>}}